iSahilSharma/javascript-is-weird/README.md

     console.log(alert(1));

 ### What will be the output?
-I thought that there will be no output and only the alert message popup will appear.
-However, the output is undefined along with the alert message.
+I thought there would be no output and only the alert message popup will appear.
+However, the output was undefined along with the alert message.

-## Following are the list of such encounters:
+## Close encounters: